Test Maintenance: Guide On How to Maintain Automated Tests

 Conclusion

 Developers keep changing the code regularly.
 New features come up, UI undergoes changes, and users request modifications – many such activities require code changes.
 With these changes, the tests need to be modified too.
 This is when maintenance testing comes into the picture.
 With regular test maintenance – automated test cases can help catch bugs on the latest code too.
-Thus, if not managed well, test maintenance can take a lot of time.
+Thus, test maintenance can take a lot of time if not managed well.
 A part of the problem can be solved by choosing a test automation tool that supports test maintenance.
 Testsigma is one such tool with features such as:

-Not only this, Testsigma is a no-code test automation tool that makes your test authoring 5x faster.
+Not only this, Testsigma is a low-code test automation tool that makes your test authoring 5x faster.
 And lets you automate tests for web, mobile, Desktop, and APIs from the same place.

 Frequently Asked Questions (FAQs)